Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 ### Check the VS Code output tab

 Many of the activation steps taken are logged in the `Ruby LSP` channel of VS Code's `Output` tab.
 Check the logs to see if any entries hint at what the issue might be.

 Did the extension select your preferred shell?

 Did it select your preferred version manager?
 You can define which version manager to use with the `"rubyLsp.rubyVersionManager"` setting.

+No output in the `Ruby LSP` channel?
+Check the `Extension Host` channel for any errors related to extension startup.

 ### Enable logging